Kodular/Documentation/docs/components/social/twitter.md

     |image Path|`text`|

 This sends a tweet as the logged-in user with the specified Text and a path to the image to be uploaded, which will be trimmed if it exceeds 160 characters.
-If an image is not found or invalid, only the text will be tweeted.<p><u>Requirements</u>: This should only be called after the <code>IsAuthorized</code> event has been raised, indicating that the user has successfully logged in to Twitter.</p>
+If an image is not found or invalid, only the text will be tweeted.

+<u>Requirements</u>: This should only be called after the `` IsAuthorized `` event has been raised, indicating that the user has successfully logged in to Twitter.

 ## Properties